Center for Conservation in Punta San Juan, Peru

 In recent years, the Population and Habitat Viability Assessment recommended a comprehensive census of the Humboldt penguins of Peru and Chile as the first significant step toward the recovery of the species.
 Staff members participated in the biannual census of the entire Peruvian Humboldt penguin population in 2004, the same year that the Saint Louis Zoo, Brookfield Zoo, Philadelphia Zoo and the Center for Resource Sustainability (a Peruvian NGO) entered into a memorandum of understanding aimed at securing the future of Punta San Juan.
 This milestone marked the first formal declaration of protection of marine waters in Peru resulting in the inclusion of Punta San Juan, along with 33 other “guano” islands and peninsulas, in Peru’s protected areas system in 2009.

 In addition to the census, the first sustainable harvest of guano was conducted at Punta San Juan in 2001.
-Curator of Birds Michael Macek participated as an international observer at that harvest, which demonstrated that the valuable Peruvian resource could be collected without negatively affecting the threatened Humboldt penguin or the diverse variety of marine species that call Punta San Juan home.
-The protocols developed for the Punta San Juan harvest will be employed at the other 33 Peruvian guano sites.
-In 2012, the center participated in a third sustainable guano harvest.
-For a look at the harvest, watch this video developed by the Center for Environmental Sustainability at Herdia University in Lima.
+Former Curator of Birds Michael Macek (now Zoo Director) participated as an international observer at that harvest, which demonstrated that the valuable Peruvian resource could be collected without negatively affecting the threatened Humboldt penguin or the diverse variety of marine species that call Punta San Juan home.
+In 2012, the Center participated in a third sustainable guano harvest.

 To facilitate the designation of Punta San Juan as a Marine Reserve under the Peruvian Protected Areas System and secure the future of the Humboldt penguin in Punta San Juan.